bhargavaman/longhabit/README.md

 - Install dependencies `npm install --legacy-peer-deps` or `bun install`.
 The `--legacy-peer-deps` tag will silence peer dependency conflicts in NPM.
 The UI library shadcn.ui uses an older version of react-day-picker for the calendar.
 It works fine but will throw a dependency conflict with React 19.
 This is a temporary issue that will go away with future updates.
 - Create a new superuser (admin) account for the Pocketbase admin dashboard.
 First compile the binary `npm run build` or `bun run build`.
 Then run the command `./longhabit superuser upsert {{admin email}} {{admin password}}`
 - Once the PocketBase backend is up and running you need to set up the database tables.
 Log in to the Pocketbase dashboard `http://localhost:8090/_/` using your superuser credentials.
 Go to Settings -> Import collections -> Load from JSON file.
 Select file [backend/pb_schema.json](backend/pb_schema.json) and import it.
+- In order for the "Sign in with Google" button to work you need to register with Google Cloud and get Google OAuth 2.0 API credentials (you can follow this [guide](https://support.google.com/googleapi/answer/6158849?hl=en)).
+After you get the credentials, go to the Pocketbase dashboard Collections -> Users -> Edit collection -> OAuth2 -> Add provider -> Google.
+Enter your Client ID and Client Secret and save.
 - A folder `/db` will be created in the root directory.
 This will contain the database files.
 Docker Compose has been configured with a volume to read/write data to the same folder.
 You may need to adjust file permissions for this folder if PocketBase cannot write to it from the Docker container.

 ### Local Development